Beadyhx/telegptbot/README.md

 ```
 fill config.py file

-If you want to add new presets, redact contexts.txt.
+If you want to add new presets, redact contexts.py

 Bot will automatically create user folders and keep their chat contexts there